-A Fictitious Driver???s License offense occures when a person, with the intent to represent that they are over 21, has a fake ID that's ???deceptively similar??? to an actual driver???s license or ID card.
-The test is whether ???a reasonable person would assume that it was issued by the [government].???
+A Fictitious Driver's License offense occurs when a person, with the intent to represent that they are over 21, has a Fictitious or Fake ID that's "deceptively similar" to an actual driver's license or ID card.
+The test is whether "a reasonable person would assume that it was issued by the [government]."
 So it really depends on the ID or license.

 The punishment ranges from a Class C Misdemeanor to a 2nd Degree Felony, although it's typically charged as a Third Degree Felony.

-The Keates Law Firm has over 14+ Years Experience handling criminal defense cases.
+The Keates Law Firm has over 16+ Years Experience handling criminal defense cases.
 Our focus is to try and have the case dismissed against you.
 We don't even discuss pleas until all legal and negotiation options have been explored in detail.

 Our Results Speak for Themselves.
 Keates Law Firm has a record of dismissals and acquittals in a variety of criminal cases.
 We are dismissal focused, and we get results.

 Call for a Free Consultation